MarkBind/markbind/docs/userGuide/gitignoreFile.md

 <box type="info">

-All pre-existing `.gitignore` file will not be overwritten if you are converting using the `markbind init --convert` command.
+A pre-existing `.gitignore` file will not be overwritten if you are using the `markbind init --convert` command.

 The auto-generation only adds this `.gitignore` if it detects that there is none in your root directory.